Nalin Marwah

 Abstract or project description

-Fast bowling in cricket is a biomechanical process involving multiple phases: Run-up, Jump, Ball Delivery, and Follow-through.
-My project's goal focused on the Jump and Ball Delivery phases using computer vision, ML-based pose estimation, and physics-based analysis to identify key differences between professional and novice bowlers, providing both visual feedback (annotated videos) and data-driven insights (statistical clustering).
+Fast bowling in cricket is a biomechanical process that involves multiple phases : Run-up, Jump, Ball Delivery, and Follow-through.
+The goal of my project was to analyze the jump and ball delivery phases using computer vision, ML-based pose estimation, and physics-based analysis to identify key differences between professional and novice bowlers, providing both visual feedback (annotated videos) and data-driven insights (statistical clustering).